jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Or do any of the things that a career writer does.
 At best, you learned grammar and structure.
 However, just learning those things and hoping they'll make you a good writer is like learning how to punch and hoping that it makes you a good fighter.

-Follow the simple tips below and you'll be able to get paid for your words.
+Follow the simple tips below and you'll be well on your way to becoming a better writer and you'll be able to get paid for your words.

 ## 1) Have something to say